efh32/Credit-Card-Fraud-Detection/README.md

 ### File Information <a name="fileInfo"/>

-1. model.py - This is the model used
+1. model.py - This is the model trained using the data from Kaggle.

-2. validate.py - Imports images from the validation bucket.
-Performs prediction on the validation images (test images).
+2. test.py - Tests the model with a test numpy array.
+For the second test, the numpy array is turned into a [protocol buffer](https://developers.google.com/protocol-buffers/docs/pythontutorial).

+3. test2.py -

-3. App Engine Folder -
+4. App Engine Folder -

     1.  app.yaml - Configuration file for App Engine's settings.
     2.  appengine_config.py - Copy third party libraries into application directory.